 a festive christmas market scene with people lined up to visit Babo Natale at the Verona Christmas Market

-What to Eat at the Verona Christmas Market 2025
+What to Eat at the Verona Christmas Market

-• Risotto all’Amarone — uniquely Veronese
+• Risotto all’Amarone, uniquely Veronese and worth seeking out

 • Polenta with cheese or würstel